jamesncox/portfolio-v2/src/notes.md

 [] Why does the nav component blink when page reloads?
 Interesting!

+[] See if you I can NavMenu :after attributes to work in Responsive.css

 # Completed Todos

 [x] Add social SVGs inside contact section